Simplify Square Root Of 65

 Q: Why is simplifying square roots important?

 A: Simplifying square roots is crucial for several reasons: It helps to write mathematical expressions in their most concise and manageable form.
-This is essential for further calculations and for making comparisons between different expressions easier.
+In practice, this is essential for further calculations and for making comparisons between different expressions easier.
 It also provides a clearer understanding of the numerical relationships involved.

 Q: Can all square roots be simplified?